-The NRC practice and procedure rules (10 CFR Part 2) provide a variety of hearing procedures ranging from the relatively informal to something comparable to a federal or state civil trial.
+The NRC practice and procedure rules provide a variety of hearing procedures ranging from the relatively informal to something comparable to a federal or state civil trial.
 As a practical matter, most cases regarding contested issues, or contentions, involve typical pleading and motions practice, including summary judgment (called summary disposition in NRC practice), mandatory document disclosure, and evidentiary hearings.
 As in many administrative proceedings, pre-filed written testimony is used extensively.
-Nevertheless, with few exceptions, evidentiary proceedings consist of public hearings with sworn witnesses or panels of witnesses subject to questioning by the three Licensing Board members and, under certain circumstances, cross-examination by opposing counsel.
+With few exceptions, evidentiary proceedings consist of public hearings with sworn witnesses or panels of witnesses subject to questioning by the three Licensing Board members.
+Under certain circumstances, there will also be cross-examination by opposing counsel.
 Evidentiary proceedings are followed by detailed written decisions that, depending on the number and complexity of the contentions, can be quite lengthy.
-Licensing Board decisions can be appealed to the NRC Commission, and review of Commission decisions is available in the United States Courts of Appeals and, ultimately, in the Supreme Court of the United States.
-Significant Licensing Board decisions are published in "Nuclear Regulatory Commission Issuances" and are available on both LexisNexis and Westlaw.
+Licensing Board decisions can be appealed to the NRC Commission.
+Review of Commission decisions is available in the United States Courts of Appeals and, ultimately, in the Supreme Court of the United States.
+Significant Licensing Board decisions are published in "Nuclear Regulatory Commission Issuances" and available on LexisNexis and Westlaw.

 Location of ASLBP Hearings

-To handle large, complex proceedings efficiently and effectively, the Panel's Rockville hearing room utilizes a state of the art audio visual capabilities that include multiple computer video inputs and high definition (HD) displays for in-room evidence display, on screen annotation, a HD document camera, and voice-activated HD pan/tilt/zoom cameras.
+To handle large, complex proceedings efficiently and effectively, the ASLBP's Rockville hearing room uses state of the art audio visual capabilities that include multiple computer video inputs and high definition (HD) displays for in-room evidence display, on screen annotation, a HD document camera, and voice-activated HD pan/tilt/zoom cameras.
 Audio and web/video conferencing are available to allow parties and witnesses to participate from multiple remote locations.
-Listen-only telephone audio and webcasting systems are also available for members of the public to view proceedings over the Internet.
-This system also provides for the electronic marking of evidentiary material provided by the parties prior to or during the hearing, which can then be incorporated into the digital record of the proceeding that is accessible to the parties and the public.
+Listen-only telephone audio and webcasting systems are also available for members of the public.
+This system provides for the electronic tracking of evidentiary material provided by the parties prior to or during the hearing, which can then be incorporated into the digital, public record of the proceeding.

 Issues for Adjudication